kioooy/Task-list/README.md

 2.Open it in Visual Studio Code

-3.Open terminal and type npm run test:cov
+3.Open terminal and type: npm run test:cov

 4.Wait and see the result